-Additional Information: This checkpoint cannot be evaluated as no e-reader application is used with this text.
-C. If the text of the digital resource is delivered within an ebook reader application, a method is provided that allows users to bypass the reader interface and move directly to the text content that is compatible with assistive technology.
-N/A Additional Information: The text does NOT allow for the assistive technology's TTS function.
+A. The text of the digital resource includes Fail markup (e.g. tags or styles) that allows for navigation by key structural elements (chapters, headings, pages) using assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
+Additional Information: 0/5.
+Pages 11-15 were evaluated.
+The text does NOT allow for the assistive technology's TTS function.
 The AT provides the following alert: Empty page.
 This page appears to be empty.
-It may contain a[rater cannot differentiate spoken words] or it may be part of a malformed document."
+It may contain a[rater cannot differentiate spoken words]or it may be part of a malformed document."
 Readers cannot use AT to read the text.
-B. The text of the digital resource includes markup for bullets and numbered lists that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Fail Additional Information: The text does NOT allow for the assistive technology's TTS function.
+B. The text of the digital resource includes Fail markup for bullets and numbered lists that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
+Additional Information: 0/5.
+Pages 11-15 were evaluated.
+The text does NOT allow for the assistive technology's TTS function.
 The AT provides the following alert: Empty page.
 This page appears to be empty.
-It may contain a[rater cannot differentiate spoken words] or it may be part of a malformed document."
+It may contain a[rater cannot differentiate spoken words]or it may be part of a malformed document."
 Readers cannot use AT to read the text.
-A. The text of the digital resource includes markup (e.g. tags or styles) that allows for navigation by key structural elements (chapters, headings, pages) using assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Fail
+C. If the text of the digital resource is delivered N/A within an ebook reader application, a method is provided that allows users to bypass the reader interface and move directly to the text content that is compatible with assistive technology.
+Additional Information: This checkpoint cannot be evaluated as no e-reader application is used with this text.